 Divide your eye into thirds and apply a base shade (the lightest) to your lid, concentrating on the inner corner.
 Then, blend your medium shade from the middle of your lid outward, and use the darkest color on the very outer corner of your eye, extending it outward.
-The Maybelline New York Nudes of New York Palette contains plenty of options to use to create a bold or natural-looking smoky eye depending on your mood.
+The Urban Decay Naked Half-Baked Mini Eyeshadow Palette contains plenty of options to create a bold or natural-looking smoky eye, depending on your mood.

 A Smoky Eye Tutorial for Deep-Set Eyes

 Your eyes can give off the appearance of a prominent brow bone.
 The best way to balance your features is to pull your eyes forward.
 Avoid applying dark shadow over your entire lid.
 Instead, start with a warm beige or metallic peach shade just above your crease and up to your brow bone.
 Use a darker shade to contour your lid, working from the outer corner and up towards your brow bone.
 Finish by lining your lower lash line with a brown shade like the NYX Professional Makeup Jumbo Eye Pencil in French Fries.

 Almond eyes have a natural lift at the outer corners, which is the ideal shape for a smoky eye (don’t tell anyone else!).
 You just need to emphasize that lift.

 Apply a light shade to the inner half of the eye and a medium shade to the outer half, making sure to blend the colors in the center.
 Use a dark shade to line the outer corner of your upper and lower lash lines to enhance your eye shape.